-In this installment, Flavia becomes involved with a traveling puppeteer who has a show on the BBC, a shocking murder and ripples from the death of young boy, alone in the woods.
+In this instalment, Flavia becomes involved with a travelling puppeteer who has a show on the BBC, a shocking murder and ripples from the death of young boy, alone in the woods.

 It’s a decent mystery in its own right, steeped in the atmosphere of rural England after the Second World War, but what makes it exceptional is Flavia De Luce herself.

 She is a wonderfully wrought character: dauntless, clever, manipulative, and eccentric in the great English aristo tradition.
 She is fascinated by and skilled in making poisons.
 She knows how to get people to tell things they would never otherwise reveal and she is relentless in her quest to find out who did what and why.

 All this makes her rather intimidating.
 Flavia knows this of course.
 At one point, when she shows too much insight into the affairs of a young woman she is helping, the young woman points it out to her: